 Step 7.
 Remove the grilled corn and let it cool for about five minutes.
 To shuck the corn simply pull back all the husks, and usually, the corn silk pulls off with the husks.
 At this point, you can totally remove the husks, or tie the husk with twine or even some of the green corn husks for serving.

-Before you turn your grill off make sure to make this easy Grilled Cherry Pandowdy Yes, grilling desserts is easy and you don’t have to heat up your kitchen.
-Try this recipe with your favorite fruits and see how easy it is to grill a dessert.
+Before you turn your grill off make sure to make this easy Grilled Cherry Pandowdy Yes, grilling desserts is easy, and you don't have to heat up your kitchen on hot summer days.
+Or, try this recipe for Grilled Peaches and Pound Cake, it is simply delicious.

 Yes, you can use both and it takes the same amount of time to cook about 20 minutes.